Can you represent me?

 How much will it cost?

-My fee will depend on the distance from Memphis, the procedures of the court (likelihood of multiple court dates and long court days), and the type of ticket (CDL, accident with injuries, the possibility of jail time and/or trial, and many other factors).
+My fee will depend on the procedures of the court (likelihood of multiple court dates and long court days), and the type of ticket (CDL, accident with injuries, the possibility of jail time and/or trial, and many other factors).
 The court costs or fines and the driving school costs, if applicable, depend on the court, and vary quite a bit.
 It is not typically possible for me to give you an exact amount, as this is calculated by the clerk after an action is taken on your ticket, but I can usually give an estimate.
 95% of costs are less than $250 for simple traffic tickets, though multiple counts can exceed this.

 Do I have to come to court on a traffic ticket if I hire an attorney?